 Limited opening hours make visiting difficult.
-Until September 30, 2021, Algar do Carvao will be open daily from
+Until September 30, 2023, Algar do Carvao will be open daily from 2pm to 6pm.

-From October 1 to the end of December, 2021, it opens from 2:30pm to 5pm on Tuesdays, Wednesdays, Fridays and Saturdays only.
+From October 1 to the end of December, 2023, it opens from 2:30pm to 5pm on Tuesdays, Wednesdays, Fridays and Saturdays only.
 Unless you’re on a tour, try to arrive before 4pm.

 Be aware there are more than 300 steps into the volcano.
 Each step you take down, you’ve got to take back up.